isuewo/OverimaginedShaders/README.md

 ## Download it from Modrinth: https://modrinth.com/mod/euphoria-patches.

 # What is Euphoria Patches?
-Euphoria Patches is an add-on for Complementary Shaders (Reimagined and Unbound), developed by [SpacEagle17](https://github.com/SpacEagle17) and [isuewo](https://github.com/isuewo).
+Euphoria Patches is an add-on for Complementary Shaders (Reimagined and Unbound), developed by [SpacEagle17](https://github.com/SpacEagle17).
 It aims to extend Complementary with more optional features and settings.
 All Euphoria options are disabled by default and the user can decide what to enable.

 # How To Install:
 <details><summary>Click to Expand</summary>